 Night 3: Rifugio Vandelli

 Packed with day trippers in the afternoon, Rifugio Vandelli clears to a more comfortable bustle by evening.
-And what the hut lacks in rustic hospitality, it does make up for with proximity to Lago Sorapis (that early morning light is magic!) and absolutely amazing food— we were served pumpkin gnocchi in cheese sauce as a starter and it may have been my favourite course in any of the rifugi I’ve stayed in!
+And what the hut lacks in rustic hospitality, it does make up for with proximity to Lago di Sorapis (that early morning light is magic, particularly before the crowds arrive!) and absolutely amazing food— they served pumpkin gnocchi in cheese sauce as a starter and it may have been my favourite course in any of the rifugi I’ve stayed in!
 Reserve Rifugio Vandelli by emailing rifugiovandelli@libero.it.

 - Showers: no